 - VAT is applied to orders that are equal to or less than 150 EUR.

 - Import VAT and duties are applied to orders that are greater than 150 EUR.

 When you use the DDP incoterm for the United Kingdom, the following occurs:

 - VAT is applied to orders that are equal to or less than 135 GBP if you have entered a tax registration for the UK in your tax settings.

 - Import VAT and duties are applied to orders that are greater than 135 GBP.

 Low-value goods taxes are generally remitted to tax authorities by using a tax return.
 It's up to you to decide whether you should collect and remit taxes.
 If you're not sure if you should register to collect low-value goods taxes, or how to remit low-value goods taxes, then contact the country or region's tax authority or a local tax expert.

 Import taxes are charged by a country or region's customs authority for shipments that are above the de minimis.
-In most cases, this tax is equivalent to the local sales tax, such as VAT or GST.
-If you process a refund for an order that has import taxes applied and that has been fulfilled, then contact the country or region's customs authority to recover the the tax that you've remitted.
+In most cases, this tax is equivalent to the local sales tax, such as VAT or goods and services tax (GST).
+If you process a refund for an order that has import taxes applied and that has been fulfilled, then contact the country or region's customs authority to recover the tax that you've remitted.